sweetmantech/create-agentkit-app/cdp-langchain/examples/chatbot/README.md

-# CDP AgentKit Langchain Extension Examples - Chatbot
+# AI Musician Agent - Powered by CDP AgentKit

-This example demonstrates an agent setup as a terminal style chatbot with access to the full set of CDP AgentKit actions.

-## Ask the chatbot to engage in the Web3 ecosystem!

-- "Transfer a portion of your ETH to john2879.base.eth"
+This project demonstrates an AI agent designed to help musicians promote and manage their latest music releases using Web3 technology.
+Built with CDP AgentKit and LangChain, this agent can help with various tasks related to music promotion and Web3 integration.

+## Features

+- NFT Creation and Management for Music Releases
+- Web3 Wallet Management for Music Revenue
+- Social Token Deployment for Fan Engagement
+- Smart Contract Integration for Music Rights
+- Automated Campaign Management

+## Example Commands

-- "Deploy an NFT that will go super viral!"
+- "Create an NFT collection for my new single"
-- "Choose a name for yourself and register a Basename for your wallet"
-- "Deploy an ERC-20 token with total supply 1 billion"
+- "Deploy a social token for my fan community"
+- "Set up a wallet for music royalties"
+- "Create a promotional campaign for my latest release"
+- "Register an ENS name for my artist profile"

 ## Requirements